Fill Flash makes better images.

 Even when it is a brightly lit room or outdoors on a nicely lit day, having an extra source of light is very useful to fill the dark shadows or to create shadows in the areas that you want them.
 This is called Fill Flash photography techniques.
 By using Fill Flash techniques you can maintain your shutter speed or aperture value.
 You can also fill in the shadows or create new shadows to add a more realistic look to your images.

 In fact, Fill Flash techniques are very simple.
 Even a beginner can learn and apply them to improve their pictures.
 In my Fill Flash Photography workshop I teach how to understand the ambient light and to calculate the output of your flash to have a balanced fill flash.

 Now let’s look at some samples.
 I took these photos in our office and it was a very bright day.
 In this first photo I didn’t use a fill flash and tried my best to create a good photo – with no success!

 [singlepic id=654 w=320 h=240 float=]

 I even tried to fix it with post processing (as it was shot in Raw format); but again, not too much success.[singlepic id=655 w=320 h=240 float=]

 Then I used a Fill Flash technique to balance the light from the window with the indoor light.
 That is the power of fill flash!
 I didn’t need to edit this photo at all, which equals a time savings for me.[singlepic id=656 w=320 h=240 float=]

 Another useful technique of fill flash photography is used for Backlight subjects.
 I took this photo in Centre Weighted metering mode.[singlepic id=660 w=320 h=240 float=]

 This is not what I wanted, so I added the flash with no Fill Flash techniques.[singlepic id=657 w=320 h=240 float=]

-If you want to learn more about Fill Flash techniques, sign up for our upcoming Outdoor Flash photography class.
+If you want to learn more hands-on techniques for Fill Flash, sign up for our upcoming Flash photography class.